jamessofios/clu/readme.md

 # wt
-### This program functions as a user-hostile combination of ls and pwd
+### This program functions as a user-hostile combination of pwd, ls, and cat
 ### This is not a fork.